 When the kidneys became affected, it can lead to severe organ dysfunction and ultimately kidney failure.

-Dog owners should try not to panic as whilst it is often a fatal disease the number of cases report in the UK are very limited and equates to approximately 1 in a Million dogs.
+Dog owners should try not to panic as whilst it is often a fatal disease the number of cases reported in the UK are very limited and equates to approximately 1 in a million dogs.

-It is a disease that can affect breed of dog, age or gender.
+It is a disease that can affect any breed of dog, age or gender.

 What are the symptoms of Alabama Rot in dogs?

 Early signs of Alabama Rot are painful skin lesions, sores and ulcers, usually around the paws and lower legs; they can also appear on the dog’s muzzle, mouth, tongue and lower body.

 The lesions tend to be approximately 1-4cm in size and are most found below the knee or elbow and look in appearance like an ulcer.

 Dogs that have been affected can go on to show signs of kidney damage through vomiting and being lethargic which is why it is important that you contact your vet as soon as possible if you dog displays some of these signs.